The early bird rate will close on 3 October. Register today and save $$$

 Pathways provides a unique opportunity to improve our knowledge and plays a pivotal role in supporting practitioners and the sector in general with an opportunity for professional development.
 It encourages discussion and debate which informs the sector and ensures that we are all working towards an improved practice model.

 Pathways 13 centres around the theme; Changes, Challenges and Choice – embracing the future.
 The Pathways 13 conference will celebrate the 25th Anniversary of Pathways in Australia.
-Exploring the past 25 years will enable us to look back since the first Pathways Conference in Geelong in 1991, and explore Changes in the field of higher education and training for people with disability and look forward to the Challenges and Choices of the future.
+Exploring the past 25 years will enable us to look back since the first Pathways Conference in Geelong in 1991, and explore Changes in the field of post- secondary education and training for people with disability and look forward to the Challenges and Choices of the future.

 The conference will bring different perspectives and rich diversity of experience and understanding from all that attend.
-We hope Pathways 13 will allow colleagues from around Australia to come together to share and learn more about current practices in the area of higher education and training for people with disability, to gain inspiration from others and to strengthen networks of friends and colleagues.
+We hope Pathways 13 will allow colleagues from around Australia to come together to share and learn more about current practices in the area of post- secondary education and training for people with disability, to gain inspiration from others and to strengthen networks of friends and colleagues.